scanner-research/scanner/docs/quickstart.rst

    wget https://storage.googleapis.com/scanner-data/public/sample-clip.mp4
    python3 main.py

-After "main.py" exits, you should now have a resized version of "sample-clip.mp4" named "resized-video.mp4" in the current directory.
-Let's see how that happened by looking inside "main.py".
+After :code:`main.py` exits, you should now have a resized version of :code:`sample-clip.mp4` named :code:`resized-video.mp4` in the current directory.
+Let's see how that happened by looking inside :code:`main.py`.

 Starting up Scanner
 -------------------
-The first step in any Scanner program is to create a `Database` object.
+The first step in any Scanner program is to create a :py:class:`~scannerpy.database.Database` object.
-The `Database` object manages videos or other data that you have may have stored from data processing you've done in the past.
+The :py:class:`~scannerpy.database.Database` object manages videos or other data that you have may have stored from data processing you've done in the past.
 The Database object also provides the API to construct and execute new video processing jobs.